-Pre-operative qualification should take place no more than 90 days prior to the LASIK treatment, unless otherwise specified, except for Informed Consent (which must be obtained prior to any protocol-specific non-standard of care assessments).
-After subjects are consented, they will be qualified for the study (compared with inclusion/exclusion criteria) and assigned a study ID/subject number.
+At the preoperative exam, subjects will be consented, qualified for the study (compared with inclusion/exclusion criteria), and assigned a study ID/subject number.
 Subject numbers will be assigned sequentially at each site in the order of enrollment.
+Pre-operative qualification should take place no more than 60 days prior to surgery.